Kookaburra Tree

 Gay your life must be!

 Interestingly, this quilt was for a NZ baby, and the land mass of NZ has almost no native mammals.
 The only ones are bats and marine mammals.
 And many birds.
 While the Kookaburra is seen, rarely, in NZ it is not native, but was introduced back in the late 1870s.
-The tree in this quilt is actually a Pohutukawa.
-It is of the myrtle family, and is an evergreen tree.
+The tree in this quilt is of the myrtle family, and is an evergreen tree.
 The tree features in many Maori legends, and has been recovering it’s population with restoration programs.
-The bird is a Tui, and also has special symbolic meaning to the Maori culture.
+The bird is a Tui in Maori, and also has special symbolic meaning to their culture.
 It is a national heritage animal of NZ.
 The Maori associate the bird with life fulfillment, confidence and spiritual harmony.
 When I made the quilt, I did not know the cultural significance of both the tree and bird – I was focused on the visually pleasing imagery.
 Now that I do know, I am pleased to send little Jack a quilt full of symbolism offering him a life of fulfillment, confidence and spiritual harmony.

 <a href="https://www.bloglovin.com/blog/21571246/?claim=5am8fbfha3y">Follow my blog with Bloglovin</a>